Sinono3/souvlaki/docs/specbook/src/mpris.md

 If this is false, clients should assume that all properties on this interface are read-only (and will raise errors if writing to them is attempted), no methods are implemented and all other properties starting with "Can" are also false.

+## Metadata

+### Type/format

+A mapping from metadata attribute names to values.

+The mpris:trackid attribute must always be present, and must be of D-Bus type "o".
+This contains a D-Bus path that uniquely identifies the track within the scope of the playlist.
+There may or may not be an actual D-Bus object at that path; this specification says nothing about what interfaces such an object may implement.

+If the length of the track is known, it should be provided in the metadata property with the "mpris:length" key.
+The length must be given in microseconds, and be represented as a signed 64-bit integer.

+If there is an image associated with the track, a URL for it may be provided using the "mpris:artUrl" key.
+For other metadata, fields defined by the Xesam ontology should be used, prefixed by "xesam:".
+See the metadata page on the freedesktop.org wiki for a list of common fields.

+Lists of strings should be passed using the array-of-string ("as") D-Bus type.
+Dates should be passed as strings using the ISO 8601 extended format (eg: 2007-04-29T14:35:51).
+If the timezone is known, RFC 3339's internet profile should be used (eg: 2007-04-29T14:35:51+02:00).

+### Types

+#### List of Strings

+Note that some types that you might expect to be strings are, in fact, "lists of strings".
+These should be sent using the "as" D-Bus type (array of string).

+#### Date/Time

+Date/time fields should be sent as strings in ISO 8601 extended format.
+If the timezone is known (eg: for xesam:lastPlayed), the internet profile format of ISO 8601, as specified in RFC 3339, should be used.

+For example: "2007-04-29T13:56+01:00" for 29th April 2007, four minutes to 2pm, in a time zone 1 hour ahead of UTC.

+#### URI

+URIs should be sent as (UTF-8) strings.
+Local files should use the "file://" schema.

+### Fields (MPRIS-specific)

+#### mpris:trackid

+D-Bus path: A unique identity for this track within the context of an MPRIS object (eg: tracklist).

+#### mpris:length

+64-bit integer: The duration of the track in microseconds.

+#### mpris:artUrl

+URI: The location of an image representing the track or album.
+Clients should not assume this will continue to exist when the media player stops giving out the URL.

+### Common Xesam properties

+Common audio properties from the Xesam specification:

+#### xesam:album

+String: The album name.

+#### xesam:albumArtist

+List of Strings: The album artist(s).

+#### xesam:artist

+List of Strings: The track artist(s).

+#### xesam:asText

+String: The track lyrics.

+#### xesam:audioBPM

+Integer: The speed of the music, in beats per minute.

+#### xesam:autoRating

+Float: An automatically-generated rating, based on things such as how often it has been played.
+This should be in the range 0.0 to 1.0.

+#### xesam:comment

+List of Strings: A (list of) freeform comment(s).

+#### xesam:composer

+List of Strings: The composer(s) of the track.

+#### xesam:contentCreated

+Date/Time: When the track was created.
+Usually only the year component will be useful.

+#### xesam:discNumber

+Integer: The disc number on the album that this track is from.

+#### xesam:firstUsed

+Date/Time: When the track was first played.

+#### xesam:genre

+List of Strings: The genre(s) of the track.

+#### xesam:lastUsed

+Date/Time: When the track was last played.

+#### xesam:lyricist

+List of Strings: The lyricist(s) of the track.

+#### xesam:title

+String: The track title.

+#### xesam:trackNumber

+Integer: The track number on the album disc.

+#### xesam:url

+URI: The location of the media file.

+#### xesam:useCount

+Integer: The number of times the track has been played.

+#### xesam:userRating

+Float: A user-specified rating.
+This should be in the range 0.0 to 1.0.

 ## org.mpris.MediaPlayer2.TrackList

 TODO.